sulthonzh/kubernetes-1/README.md

 # Micro on Kubernetes

-This repo provides the config to run Micro on Kubernetes
+This repo provides pre-initialised versions of go-micro and the micro toolkit for kubernetes.

-Services make use of the [kubernetes registry](https://github.com/micro/go-plugins/tree/master/registry/kubernetes) plugin so there's zero external dependency for service discovery.
+Services make use of the [kubernetes registry](https://github.com/micro/go-plugins/tree/master/registry/kubernetes) plugin so there's zero external dependency for service discovery and the grpc plugins to make use of gRPC for communication.

 ## Contents

+Toolkit, go-micro initialisers and healthchecking sidecar:

 - cmd/micro - a preinitialised version of the micro toolkit with the kubernetes registry
 	* go get github.com/micro/kubernetes/cmd/micro
-- cmd/health - a healthcheck sidecar for kubernetes
+- cmd/health - a healthchecking sidecar for kubernetes
 	* run in the pod and set a http healthcheck which calls your rpc service
+	* exposes /health http endpoint
+- go/micro - a pre-initialiser for a go-micro service with k8s registry and grpc transport
+	* service := micro.NewService()

+Example configs:

 - config/micro - API, Web UI and Sidecar (spins up GCE Load Balancers)
 - config/services - Some example micro services
-- go/micro - a pre-initialiser for a go-micro service with k8s registry and grpc transport

 ## Getting Started